Fite, Ernest Baxter, House

 In the post-war years, Marion County slowly began to rebuild and diversify its economy.
 The construction of railroads in the late 19th century improved transportation links for the county, leading to increased commerce and trade.
 The discovery of coal and other mineral resources in the early 20th century further stimulated economic growth.
 Today, Marion County is a mix of rural and small-town communities with a strong heritage of agriculture and a growing emphasis on tourism and outdoor recreation.

-This timeline provides a concise overview of the key events in the history of Marion County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Marion County, Alabama.

 • 1818 - Marion County is created as a county in the Alabama Territory.